Homes along a lake

 Is there an iguana repellent I can use?

-While not proven, some property owners have experienced success with iguana repellents.
-A homemade spray repellent can be made using garlic, lime juice, habanero pepper, and dish soap.
-Iguanas loathe the smell of these ingredients and for the most part, try to avoid the areas and any kind of food source that contains the smell of these ingredients.
+While not proven, some property owners have experience success with iguana repellents.
+A homemade spray repellent can be made using garlic, lime juice, habanero pepper and dish soap.
+Iguanas loathe the smell of these ingredients and for the most part try to avoid the areas and any kind of food source that contains the smell of these ingredients.
 Using iguana repellents requires the need to redo the application each time it rains as the repellent will be washed away.

 Where can I get professional help?